itamarbareket/whizflow/README.md

 - `step`: The current step object.
 - `answers`: An object containing the answers for each question in the workflow.
+- `loading`: A boolean to mark when `handleNext` is waiting to resolve.
 - `setAnswers`: A function to update the `answers` object.
 - `handleNext`: A function to handle navigation to the next step in the workflow.
+- `handlePrev`: A function to handle navigation to the previous step.
 - `renderQuestion`: A function to render the correct question type based on the provided dictionary.

 ### Step